Updated 7/3/25 to note the book is free.

 anonymous.
 An anonymous finder would cause much skepticism.
 Remember, there are

-no fees, costs, no charges at all to receive the money, just the cost of the
+no fees, costs, no charges at all to receive the money.
+The wire account must

-actual real live person who finds the word.
+be in the finder’s name.
 Again, if people are hesitant to

 send a selfie--just set the camera on the timer and stand 20 feet away and take